Teamplify stores the following personal user information:

 User's Location shows whether they are working remotely or in the office.
 It can also be used as a filter in the member list, making it easier to find people by their location.

-This schedule is used across several Teamplify features, including Smart Standups, Time Tracking, Team Workflows, and Time Off notifications.
+Working schedule is used across several Teamplify features, including Smart Standups, Time Tracking, Team Workflows, and Time Off notifications.

 Teamplify works best when integrated with your team collaboration tools, such as Slack, Jira, GitHub, and more.
 After adding a new integration, make sure all team members have their Linked Accounts set up correctly so that Teamplify can: